Diegosd94/MachineLearning-ClasProblem/README.md

 # 🔍 ICO Success Prediction Project (R)

 This R-based project aims to predict the success of Initial Coin Offerings (ICOs) by applying comprehensive data cleaning, imputation, and machine learning classification models.
-The dataset was provided as part of the **LUBS5990M** coursework.
+The dataset was provided as part of the a Uni coursework.

 ## 🧠 Technologies & Libraries Used